nogicoder/metro_rush/team_agreement.md

         + Pyglet representation of the train moving and metro system, based on the objects and actions defined in the previous features
         Note:
                 + Handle cases of data file that might lead to error
-                + Test cases for each code blocks (consider doctest)
+                + Test cases for each code blocks (doctest)
-                + Handle argument passing for multi algo options and custom max_train numbers
+                + Handle argument passing